fraser29/autorthanc/README.md

 ## AUTOMATION

-The automation portion of this docker will inspect every new study passed to the Orthanc instance, once that study has become "stable".
+The automation portion of this docker will inspect every new series and study passed to the Orthanc instance, once that sereis/study has become "stable".

-Stable is defined as no new images appeared for a period of X seconds (X is defined using variable ORTHANC_STABLE_AGE in the .env file - defaults to 300 seconds).
+Stable is defined as no new images appeared for a period of X seconds (X is defined using variable ORTHANC_STABLE_AGE in the .env file - defaults to 60 seconds).

 If that study meets criterior defined by an XXX.json under ORTHANC_AUTOMATION_JSON_SCRIPTS_PATH then that study will be downloaded to a patient specific directory under: *ORTHANC_AUTOMATION_STORAGE_PATH/XXX/pid-name-examid*